 Know your renter’s rights!

-If you are, the owner is legally bound to lower the rent!
+If you are paying too much, the owner is legally bound to lower the rent!

 4. Renting a sublet flat in Amsterdam

 Your next best bet is to delve yourself into the adventurous world of illegal sub-letting.
 Generally, these are weird and sometimes not so weird people renting out their social rental flat, or just a room, to make some extra income.

 Usually, this is done illegally because the owner receives welfare from the state and loses these subsidies if the state finds out he or she has an extra income subletting a room.